Convex-Dev/design/cad/010_transactions/README.md

 Peers SHOULD submit transactions in the order that they are received from any single client.
 Failure to do so is likely to result in sequence errors and potential economic cost for the peers.

 Peers SHOULD validate the digital signature of transactions they include in a block.
-Failure to do so is likely to result in penalities (at a minimum, paying the fees for the invalid transaction)
+Failure to do so is likely to result in penalties (at a minimum, paying the fees for the invalid transaction)

 Peers MAY reject transactions that do not appear to be legitimate, in which case the Peer SHOULD return a Result to the Client submitting the transaction indicating the reason for rejection.
 Some examples where this may be appropriate:
 - Any transaction that has an obviously invalid sequence number (less than that required for the current Consensus State)